k-ujihara/NCDK/README.md

 * NCDK -- Core module of NCDK
 * NCDK.Display -- Depiction module of NCDK.
 It is based on WPF.
-* NCDKTests -- Unit tests for NCDK
+* NCDK.Tests -- Unit tests for NCDK
-* NCDKDisplayTests -- Unit tests for NCDK.Display
+* NCDK.DisplayTests -- Unit tests for NCDK.Display
 * MolViewer -- MOL file viewer, which can depict SMILES.
 It includes WPF control to show molecular/reaction.
 * Documentation -- Sandcastle Help File Builder project